psylinse/stream-hubspot-chat-transcript/README.md

 6. The local app runs as it normally would, sending a response to port 8080.

-7. ngrok receives responses from your app, and sends the responses back to the ngrok server via SSH
+7. ngrok receives responses from your app and sends the responses back to the ngrok server via SSH

-## Configure your webhook URL in Stream
+### Configure your webhook URL in Stream

 Use the following steps to register your ngrok (or other public URL) with the Stream API: